 Tamara’s main interest is how to bring an integrated set of solutions to help clients communicate with audiences and achieve broad support for major infrastructure and other projects.
 As a trained social scientist (Anthropologist) Tamara is committed to using research and insights on which to base programs.

-Clients have included some of B.C.'s largest companies, including marine shippers, terminals and shipbuilders, regulated utilities, energy sector, including renewables and natural gas and LNG projects, forestry and mining companies, associations, universities, hospitals, transportation organizations, municipal governments, Indigenous Governments, not-for-profits and others.
+Tamara’s clients have included some of B.C.'s largest companies and organizations, including marine shippers, terminals and ports, business associations, regulated utilities, energy sector, including renewables, natural gas and LNG projects and associations, forestry and mining companies, associations, universities, transportation organizations, municipal governments, Indigenous Governments, not-for-profits and others.

 Tamara spent seven years in B.C.
 Government communications, in Manager and Director roles, leading all communications for the Ministries of Energy Mines and Petroleum Resources, Transportation and the Treaty Negotiations Office.
 She also served as communications, government relations and marketing director for Partnerships BC, the provincially-owned company responsible for public capital project procurement.
 Before that she ran a B.C.-wide consultation program for the Legislature on treaty negotiations, and spent four years advising Mayors and City Managers on Aboriginal relations and treaty negotiations.

 Tamara has honours Undergraduate and Master’s Degrees in Anthropology from UBC, focused on BC Indigenous Nations.